+Lead Author

-Lead Author Philip Carnelley Lead Analyst Philip Carnelley is a lead analyst for the ISG Provider Lens (IPL) service.
+Philip Carnelley Lead Analyst

+Philip Carnelley is a lead analyst for the ISG Provider Lens (IPL) service.
 He has over 40 years' experience of working in the technology industry as an analyst, consultant and applications developer, in a variety of industries.
-His focus areas for research have included enterprise applications deployment and use, AI, data and analytics, and digital business transformation.
+His focus areas for research have included enterprise applications deployment and use, Al, data and analytics, and digital business transformation.
 In 2018 he was named one of the top 100 global influencers in digital transformation by Onalytica.

 Philip holds a Master's degree in Control Engineering from Sheffield University and a Bachelor's degree in Mathematics from Manchester University.
 He is a member of the British Computer Society and a Chartered Engineer.

+Co-Lead Analyst

+Bruce Guptill

+Distinguished Analyst and Executive Advisor

-Co - Lead Analyst Bruce Guptill Distinguished Analyst Bruce Guptill brings more than 30 years of technology business and markets experience and expertise to ISG clients.
-Since the 1980s, Bruce has worked with IT market pioneers and innovators in business planning, product and service development, market analysis, and go-to-market strategy in desktop business computing, mobile telephony, electronic commerce, cloud IT, and now, digital business disruption and market transformation.
-Within ISG, Bruce has helped develop and lead enterprise research development and delivery, global ISG Research operations, and Research client support.
-His primary research and analysis for ISG clients has focused on IT services market development, disruption and change.
-He currently contributes to ISG's Provider Lens global research studies as a lead analyst.
-Bruce holds a Masters' degree in Marketing and Finance from Framingham State University, and a B.A. in business and mass media communication psychology from the University of Connecticut.
-He also holds certifications in a wide range of software, hardware, and networking technologies, as well as in mechanical and electrical engineering disciplines.
+Bruce Guptill brings more than 30 years of technology business and markets experience and expertise to ISG clients.
+Bruce has helped develop and lead ISG's enterprise research development and delivery, global ISG Research operations, and Research client support.
+His primary research and analysis for ISG clients has focused on IT services market development, disruption, adaptation and change.
+He currently leads U.S. public sector research for ISG's Provider LensTM (IPL) global research studies and IPL studies in procurement and software vendor partner ecosystems.

+Bruce holds a masters' degree in marketing and finance, and a B.A. combining business and mass media communication psychology.
+He also holds certifications in a wide range of software, hardware and networking technologies, as well as in mechanical and electrical engineering disciplines.